Stage 2 - Staines Pier to Windsor & Eton Riverside (10.55 miles)

 At the end of Park Street and just before the High Street, turn right into St Albans Street.

 To the left near the junction of the two streets is a blue mailbox dating from 1911 and possibly the only one in the UK.
-It was erected for the world’s first postal airmail service.
-This took place between Windsor and Hendon and was to celebrate King George V’s coronation.
-Next to it are two red mailboxes and an ancient well.
+It was erected for the world's first postal airmail service.
+This took place between Windsor and Hendon and was to celebrate King George V's coronation.
+Next to it are two red mailboxes, an old red phone box and an ancient well.

 To the right on entering St Albans Street is the Royal Mews with its exhibition of state coaches.
 Just past this is Burford House, built for Nell Gwyn in the 1670s.
 On her death (4th November 1687) the house passed onto her son Charles Beauclerk, Duke of St Albans an illegitimate son of King Charles II and from whom the street gets its name.
 It now houses a collection of gifts presented to the royal family.
 Charles II had many mistresses and produced many illegitimate children as a consequence.
 Two notable people descended from these include, Diana, Princess of Wales (bloodstock from four of his children), and Camilla, Duchess of Cornwall.